healthy coping

 500

-This activity may provide temporary relief but can lead to worsened mental health and addiction issues.
+This behavior may provide temporary relief but can lead to worsened mental health, addiction issues, and physical harm to self.

 500

-This practice involves creating a quiet and calm environment where you reflect, often with the help of apps or guided sessions.
+This practice involves creating a quiet and calm environment where you reflect, often with the help of breathing, peace, and emptying of the mind.

 What is meditation?